+- User creation and administration,

-- Calendar attachments,
+- Calendar attachments.

 - Data storage and archiving functionalities,

 - Reporting capabilities.

 A table of criteria that stem from the pros and cons mentioned previously is created and will be use as a measuring tool.
 The assembly of software solutions will be assessed in accordance with the criteria and rated on a scale of compliance.
 The established measuring criteria is as follows: